lucidrains/performer-pytorch/README.md

-    kernel_fn = nn.ReLU(),          # the kernel function to be used, if generalized attention is turned on, defaults to Relu reversible = True,              # reversible layers, from Reformer paper ff_chunks = 10,                 # chunk feedforward layer, from Reformer paper )
+    kernel_fn = nn.ReLU(),          # the kernel function to be used, if generalized attention is turned on, defaults to Relu reversible = True,              # reversible layers, from Reformer paper ff_chunks = 10,                 # chunk feedforward layer, from Reformer paper use_scalenorm = False,          # use scale norm, from 'Transformers without Tears' paper use_rezero = False              # use rezero, from 'Rezero is all you need' paper )

 x = torch.randint(0, 20000, (1, 2048))